 Direct quote: Exact words from a source.
 Include quotation marks (depending on quote length) and citation.

 Summary: Ideas from source written in your own words.
 Shorter than original quote.
 Used to give an overview of many ideas.
-No quotation marks BUT citation is necessary.
+No quotation marks BUT citation is absolutely necessary.

 Be sure to cite correctly!
 See Willamette's Citation Guides for more info.